S3N4T0R-0X0/APT-Attack-Simulation/North Koreans APT/Labyrinth Chollima/README.md

 4. Waits for the incoming connection from the backdoor to data exfiltration when it is executed on the target machine.

+5. Executing an encrypted payload stored in a file and writing it to disk by BURNBOOK launcher